oamg/leapp-repository/docs/source/installation-and-building.md

     packaging/RPMS/noarch/leapp-upgrade-el8toel9-deps-0.21.0-0.202411131807Z.05f15b28.actor_config.el8.noarch.rpm
 ```

-Note that to install packages from the leapp-repository build you also the leapp
-packages installed or available.
-If you do not have a local builds of leapp
-created manually, you can use the upstream [@oamg/leapp](https://copr.fedorainfracloud.org/coprs/g/oamg/leapp/)
+Note that to install packages built from leapp-repository you also need the leapp packages installed or available.
+If you do not have a local builds of leapp created manually, you can use the upstream [@oamg/leapp](https://copr.fedorainfracloud.org/coprs/g/oamg/leapp/) COPR repository.
-COPR repository.

 ## Public COPR repository
 The [@oamg/leapp](https://copr.fedorainfracloud.org/coprs/g/oamg/leapp/) COPR